Neural Dynamics Lab

 We use a variety of methods, including short- and long-term intracranial recordings from patients with epilepsy, statistical and mechanistic modeling of neural activity, and natural language processing tools such as large language models.

 We are hiring!
-See below (updated May 2025):
+See below (updated July 2025):

 Postdoctoral position in machine-learning for EEG, Bern University Hospital, Switzerland